Mulligoor: Languages

 Badaga is the main language for in this village, which is spoken by about 135,000 Badagas in around 200 villages in the Nilgiris.

 Religion

 Badagas worship several Hindu deities, including Shiva.
 But their main deity is "Hethai" and they celebrate "Hethai Habba" in a grand fashion which spreads over a month during December–January every year, and the festival is celebrated all over the district.
 Lakshabba is the major festival of Mulligoor people.

 Demographics

 The total geographical area of village is 17005.08 hectares.

+The total population of Mulligoor village is 4,647 persons out of which 2,301 persons are males and 2,346 persons are females.

 Facilities

 A Government Elementary school, Post Office, Gym & Sports Ground is present within the village itself.

 Accessibility

 Mulligoor is accessible only by road.
 It has very good and dedicated bus connectivity from Ooty, Coonoor, Mettupalayam and also Coimbatore.

 There are two routes to Ooty.
 One route is via M.Palada - Ithalar - Emerald.
 The other route is via Manjoor - Manihatty.

 The Coonoor route is via Selas - Adhikaratty Junction.
 The Mettuplayam Bus also passes through the Coonoor route.

 The Coimbatore Bus uses the Karamadai - Mulli - Manjoor route.
 This route is the fastest way to reach Coimbatore from Mulligoor.